 - Recognize the new hire’s communication style and adapt accordingly.

-- Try not to be judgemental.
+- Try not to be judgmental.
 Your new hire might ask many questions or battle with imposter syndrome.
 They're relying on you as a safe space to be vulnerable and get answers.

 - Encourage them to be open, willing to learn and provide honest feedback.

 Buddies should meet regularly.
 Depending on your program’s timeline (we recommend three to six months), set up a cadence for:

 - Once a week for the first month.

 - Two times a month for the second and third months.

 - Once a month for months four through six.

 HR should prepare buddies to schedule and manage these meetings.
 It’s up to the buddy and new hire to keep the pace and see what works for them.

 Only 26 percent of new employees get to give input on their experiences.
 Yet, when a company shows their hires that they value their opinion, 91 percent of those employees are willing to remain at the company for a long time.